Essential Success Criteria for New Mobile Product Development

 Proper planning and agile development are essential to combating scope creep, containing development costs and ensuring you achieve your anticipated return on investment (ROI).
 Throughout the development process, are three essential areas to manage from early conceptualization to product launch.
 Managing these three areas increase the chances of mobile app success:

-- Pre-development work – the design thinking process
+- Pre-development work or the design thinking process

 - Explicit requirements definition